openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 At the GM's discretion, you may choose to be even smaller or larger than the sizes described above.
 A large creature's reach is always equal to the length of its base.
 So, a giant with a 15'x15' base would have a 15' reach.
 Small creatures always have at least a 5' reach.

++++ {.CalloutInformation}

-> ### No Racial Abilities or Adjustments?
+### No Racial Abilities or Adjustments?

-> In Open Legend, races do not provide specific mechanical costs and benefits.
+In Open Legend, races do not provide specific mechanical costs and benefits.
 Instead, you'll have a chance to further define your character in a later step of character creation by choosing your perks and flaws.
 Some or all of your decisions at that stage may be influenced by your race, and you are encouraged to explain to the rest of your group how your race informs your choice of perks and flaws.
 For example, if you are playing a psionic humanoid tiger, you might choose the *scent* perk to highlight your hunter's bloodline and the *observant* perk to simulate your extrasensory perception.
 Likewise, you could select the *hot tempered* flaw to represent the savage animal that still lurks beneath your intelligent outer shell.

++++

 **Two exceptional physical traits.** Think of the first two features that other characters notice when they see you.
 Do your eyes glow red when you are angry?
 Are you seven feet tall?
 Is your hair a rainbow hue?